d2l-ai/d2l-en/chapter_installation/index.md

 :end_tab:

-If you don't already have `unzip` installed, first run `sudo apt-get install unzip`.
+If you do not already have `unzip` installed, first run `sudo apt-get install unzip`.
 Now we can start the Jupyter Notebook server by running:

 ```bash